 Florida is a no-fault auto insurance state, which means drivers are required to carry “no-fault” insurance that will cover certain car accident damages regardless of whether or not they were at fault for the crash.
 Even though Florida is a no-fault state, the issue of fault, or liability, still arises in car accident cases.
 For this reason, it’s important to understand how fault is determined and how the state’s comparative negligence laws could impact the outcome of your claim.

 When will the issue of liability arise in your car accident claim?
 What are the comparative negligence laws in Florida—and how will they affect your case?
-Below, a Bradenton car accident attorney explains what you need to know about liability and comparative negligence after a collision.
+Below, a Tampa personal injury attorney explains what you need to know about liability and comparative negligence after a collision.

 When Can You Take Legal Action Against the At-Fault Driver in Florida?

 If you’ve been injured in an accident, your personal injury protection (PIP) insurance should cover certain damages, including medical expenses and lost wages up to your policy’s limit.
 But if your injuries are severe, you may quickly exhaust this coverage, especially since drivers in Florida are only required to carry $10,000 in PIP coverage.

 If your injuries are severe and your damages exceed your PIP policy limits, you may be able to recover additional compensation by taking legal action against the at-fault driver.
 An attorney can assist you with the process of filing an injury claim with the other driver’s insurance company after you have exhausted your PIP coverage.